drawwithcode/2018-group-work-group-01/README.md

 ```
 #### Vertical scrolling with culling
 ![Scrolling](readme/scroll.gif)<br>
-To simulate scrolling on the main window, we do not move the player avatar (to be precise, we move it partially according to its speed to offer some feedback); instead, we move all other elements vertically.<br>
+To simulate scrolling on the main window, we do not move the player avatar (to be precise, we move it partially according to its speed to simulate inertia); instead, we move all other elements vertically.<br>
 The variable `vOffset` controls all scrolling behaviour; it is an indicator of height.
 All elements that are meant to scroll are translated by this variable. <br>
 All of these are mapped to height and therefore will not be present on the screen at all times.
 For this reason, we *cull*, or hide, elements that are outside the window for performance reasons (otherwise, we would need to render 20 000 instances of text alone every frame).
 To prevent pop-in, we move points of larger objects, such as rectangles, to make them fit the window.
 ```javascript